 We want Octopus Deploy to be not just a great place to work, but to be a great place to have come from.
 We know you might not stay at Octopus forever, but if you do leave, we want you to look back on your time at Octopus as a time of rapid learning, fun challenges, and professional growth.
 As you reflect on your career 20 years from now, Octopus should be somewhere that you remember as having had a significant, positive impact on the arc of your career.

-As a company, we have consistently grown at 40% year over year for the past 3 years.
-The number of people on our team each year also grows by that rate.
+As a company, we have consistently grown very strongly for the last 5 years.
 Exponential growth means we'll be hiring more people and needing to learn more things every year.

 You, however, are a mere human 😀 You get older and gain only one year of experience each year!
 This leads to some observations: